shinsenter/php/README.md

       CRONTAB_SETTINGS: "* * * * * echo 'This line will run every minute!' | tee /tmp/cron-every-minute.txt"
 ```

-For more information on environment variables for cron jobs, refer to the [Other System Settings](#other-system-settings) section below.
+For more cron-related environment variables, see [Other System Settings](#other-system-settings).

 ## Customize Supervisor Command

-We can set a `$SUPERVISOR_PHP_COMMAND` environment variable to the service definition in your application's `docker-compose.yml` file.
-This environment variable will contain the command that the container will use to serve your application using another process instead of the default process.

-#### Command Line <!-- omit from toc -->
+Set `SUPERVISOR_PHP_COMMAND` to override the default command used by the supervisor process.
+This lets you run a different command to serve your app.

+Command line example:

 ```shell
 docker run \